Preferred Payment Methods Across Europe

 The Netherlands and Account to Account

-The case with the Netherlands is similar to the case in Poland.
-Here, we have the iDEAL system, which is supported by most leading banks.
+Here, the market is transitioning to the Wero system (formerly iDEAL), which is supported by leading banks in the Netherlands, Belgium, France, and Germany to create a pan-European payment standard.
 The system makes it quicker to make purchases and, unlike other payment methods, does not require sensitive data.
-It’s also cheaper to process for merchants, prompting them to provide iDEAL as a payment method.
+It’s also cheaper to process for merchants, prompting them to provide Wero as a payment method.
 If you embrace it, it’s a win-win—you pay smaller fees and gain the trust of Dutch consumers.

 This is further strengthened by other statistics.
-As measured by Statista, in 2017 (almost 10 years ago!) iDEAL was offered as a payment method in about 92% of Dutch e-commerce stores.
+As measured by Statista, in 2017 (almost 10 years ago!)
+Wero was offered as a payment method in about 92% of Dutch e-commerce stores.

 Sweden and Buy Now, Pay Later